dejvoss/cs_cdins-msp3-recipe-book/README.md

     * ingredients quantity
     * ingredient measure (grams, pieces, spoons, )
     * image
-2. Best recipes needs to be displayed on main page.
+2. Rrecipes needs to be displayed on main page.
-3. Meals has to be organized by different types:
-    * by preparation time
-    * by quantity of portion
-    * by quntity of ingredients
-4. Meals has to be organized by different categories:
+3. Meals has to be organized by different categories:
-    * Soups
-    * Breakfasts
+    * cold meals
-    * Dinners
+    * hot meals
-    * Cakes
+    * drinks
-    * Drinks
+    * desserts

 ### Structure